lailudan/HEOR-Econ-Research/Math-Foundations/Statistics-and-Probability/ Notes.md

 ---

 ## 3. Linear Algebra: Parametric Vector Thinking
-> **Core Insight:** A vector equation is a dynamic "action command" consisting of Position + Offset.
+**Core Insight:** A vector equation is a dynamic "action command" that consists of Position + Offset.

 * **The Anchor ($\vec{a}$)**: The position vector—the "structural foundation."
 * **The Direction ($\vec{b} - \vec{a}$)**: The guide rail for the line's orientation.